Chanty

 Feedback is often slow

-Another drawback of communicating downward is that it doesn’t allow for swift feedback.
-The back-and-forth movement from the higher-ups first, then down to the organizational ladder, and then up again, which is time-consuming.
-This results in distorted messages, slow feedback, and sometimes issues resulting from delayed feedback and, ultimately, low performance.
+Another disadvantage of downward communication is that it doesn’t allow for rapid feedback.
+The back and forth from higher up, then down the organizational ladder, up again is time-consuming.
+The inefficiency of communication creates unnecessary delays and can prevent urgent issues from being addressed quickly.
+This leads to distorted messages, slow feedback, and sometimes problems resulting from delayed feedback and, ultimately, low performance.
+Employees may be reluctant to raise concerns if they know they will not receive a timely response.

 Top-down communication can be demoralizing

 This form of communication is directive; hence, it doesn’t allow employees and management to communicate effectively.
 Employees’ views, opinions, and suggestions can only be discussed with the higher-ups, resulting in a lack of motivation and frustration.
-This can negatively affect collaboration and performance.
+Over time, this lack of engagement can reduce employees’ sense of ownership in their work, leaving them feeling undervalued and disconnected from the organization.
+This can have a negative impact on collaboration and performance.
+To combat this, organizations need to consider more inclusive communication practices to keep employees motivated and involved.

 The key to employee collaboration and performance is employee engagement

-Rather than directly engaging employees with clear goals, guidance, and feedback, managers often rely strictly on downward communication strategies.
-Sadly, this type of communication is not very effective for performance and collaboration.
-I would love to know how this type of communication has impacted employee performance and collaboration in your organization.
+Rather than engaging employees directly with clear objectives, guidance, and feedback, managers often rely strictly on downward communication strategies.
+This approach limits the two-way communication that is essential to fostering a sense of involvement and ownership among employees.
+Unfortunately for performance and collaboration, this type of communication is not very effective.
+Without meaningful dialogue, employees can feel disconnected and less motivated to contribute to the team’s success.
+I would be interested to hear how this type of communication has impacted employee performance and collaboration in your organization.

 mm